pineapplemachine/PyDwarf/scripts/pineapple/readme.md

 # List of mods

-## deepappear
+## deerappear

 Useful for changing the tile and color of single creatures.
-The default arguments change the appearance of deer from a brown D to a yellow D.
+The default arguments change the appearance of deer from a brown D to a yellow d.

 ## diff